dhleong/babbling/README.md

 *Babbling*, as in *babbling brook*, refers to the streaming services it helps bridge to your Chromecast.
-It's also a bit of a play on the Tower of Babel, because that it "speaks" to many *different* services.
+It's also a bit of a play on the Tower of Babel, because it "speaks" to many *different* services.

 ## No, but seriously, what?